Rachatarr46/Rachatarr46/README.md

 <img src="https://website-crimea.ru/wp-content/uploads/github/message.gif" width="300px" align="right">

-- 🌎 I'm from Russia / Crimea
+- 🌎 I'm from Thailand
-- 👨🏻‍💻 Love programming and gaming
+- 👨🏻‍💻 I'm studying at
 - 🧠 I like to learn something new
-- 💭 I dream of developing the IT sector in my region
+- 💭 I'm trying hard every day
-- 📧 Reach me via vitalii.redka.dev@gmail.com
+- 📧 You can contact me in many ways.

 <br>
 <br>